-The level of exposure to Adverse Childhood Experiences (ACEs) amongst children in Scotland’s secure care centres “is both broad and substantial”, a study by the Centre for Youth & Criminal Justice (CYCJ) has found.
+The level of exposure to Adverse Childhood Experiences (ACEs) amongst children in Scotland’s secure care centres “is both broad and substantial”, a study by the Children and Young People’s Centre for Justice (CYCJ) has found.

 ‘ACES, Places and Status: Results of the 2018 Scottish Secure Care Census’ also reported that gender is a key factor, with girls in secure care seeming to experience a greater number of ACEs.
 Average rates of exposure to ACEs amongst girls was 5.96, compared to 3.77 amongst boys.